 The lengthening of the statute of limitations for FEHA claims is an important reform for employee rights.
 That being said, there is no reason to wait to get started with the employment law claims process.
 If you were subject to discrimination, harassment, or retaliation, a Bay Area employment attorney will protect your rights.

-Get Help From Our San Francisco Bay Area Employment Lawyers Today
+Get Help From Our San Francisco Bay Area and Oakland Employment Lawyers Today

 At Bracamontes & Vlasak, our professional California employment attorneys are skilled, justice-driven advocates for workers.
 If you have any questions about the SHARE Act or FEHA claims, the legal team at Bracamontes & Vlasak can provide support.